derrandz/gemini-dht-spec/Home.md

 ## Useful indications

-💡 indicates an implementation avenue or suggestion
+💡: indicates an implementation avenue or suggestion

+✍🏻: A new term we chose to use for convenience purposes

+🗝: Key concept that should be paid attention to